 Paella: A classic dish of Spanish cuisine.
 There are different versions of this ancient dish:

-Paella Valenciana (made with rice and a variety of ingredients like vegetables, beans, chicken, rabbit, olive oil, saffron, and spices)
+Paella Valenciana is made with rice and a variety of ingredients like vegetables, beans, chicken, rabbit, olive oil, saffron, and spices

-Paella de Marisco (made with rice and seafood),
+Paella de Marisco is made using only rice and seafood and spices,

 Paella Mixta is a combination of the two aforementioned.